: Currently reading: Biblical Authority after Babel by Kevin J. Vanhoozer 📚

 : This Mockingbird interview with Aaron Zimmerman is brimming with wisdom (and grace!).
 Any aspiring …

-: currently listening: Thank God We Left the Garden by Jeffrey Martin I don’t remember the last …
+: currently listening: Thank God We Left the Garden by Jeffrey Martin I don’t remember the last time …

 : Currently reading: Terrible Beauty: A Story of Calling, Breaking, and the Unmaking that Made Me by …